Reilly Opelka: Personal life

 Opelka was born in St. Joseph, Michigan and moved to Palm Coast, Florida at age 4.
-He didn't start playing tennis regularly until he began training through USTA in Boca Raton at 12 years old.
+He did not start playing tennis regularly until he began training through USTA in Boca Raton at 12 years old.
 He credits Tom Gullikson, whom his father knew from playing golf, for much of his early development as a tennis player.
 Opelka is close friends with Taylor Fritz and was the best man at Fritz's wedding.
 His uncle is radio talk show host Mike Opelka.
+Opelka is an avid supporter of Chicago sports teams, namely the Chicago Bulls (NBA), the Chicago Bears (NFL) and the Chicago Blackhawks (NHL), as well as the Serie A team Lazio.

 Junior career

 Opelka won the 2015 Junior Wimbledon tournament, defeating Junior world No. 1 Taylor Fritz en route to beating Mikael Ymer in the final and reached the finals of the Boys' Doubles event (with Akira Santillan) at the 2015 Wimbledon Championships.

 Professional career

 Early years

 Opelka made his ATP debut at the 2016 U.S. Men's Clay Court Championships, where he lost in the first round to fifth seed Sam Querrey.
 In August, Opelka won his first three career ATP matches at the Atlanta Open to reach the semifinals at just his third career ATP event.
 This included a victory over 203 cm player No. 27 Kevin Anderson in which he saved two match points on Anderson's serve.
 He lost in the semi-finals to top seed John Isner.
 He continued his momentum with first round wins at the Los Cabos Open and the Cincinnati Masters where he defeated Sergiy Stakhovsky and Jérémy Chardy respectively to move into the top 300 of the ATP rankings.
 After struggling with a foot injury towards the end of the summer, Opelka returned to the USTA Pro Circuit for the indoor season and won his first ATP Challenger title in Charlottesville to finish the year just outside the top 200.

 In 2017, Opelka got off to a good start to the season by qualifying for the Australian Open.
 He played No. 11 seed David Goffin in the first round and pushed him to five sets before taking the loss.
 At the Memphis Open, he recorded his only ATP Tour level win of the year over fellow Next Gen American Jared Donaldson.